 - Build sea turtle nurseries

 Projects will vary depending on the number of volunteers, which projects were finished with the prior group, what priorities have changed, weather conditions, which supplies are available, and often the interest and fitness level of the volunteers.
-For these reasons, specific projects are often not fixed until the week prior to your arrival and can even change upon arrival.
+For these reasons, specific projects are often not fixed until the week before your arrival and can even change upon arrival.

 Other Community Work Projects

-Because work with the sea turtles is reliant on so many factors, time will be allotted to participate in other community building projects.
+Because work with the sea turtles is reliant on so many factors, time will be allotted to participate in other community-building projects.
 These projects may include: